 The AirPods Pro 3 are shaping up to be Apple's next major release in the premium wireless earbud category.
 While the specifics are still under wraps, you have come to the right spot for the freshest leaks and rumors.

-Apple's next-gen AirPods Pro are expected to arrive in fall 2025 and so far, there is no word of a price hike – so they will probably stay in the same range as the current version.
+Apple's next-gen AirPods Pro are expected to drop in fall 2025 and so far, there is no talk of a price bump – so they will likely land in the same ballpark as the current mode.

-What is interesting is the buzz around new health features.
-Rumors suggest Apple might add body temperature tracking and heart rate monitoring to the mix this time.
+What is really turning heads, though, are the rumored health features.
+Apple might finally add body temperature tracking and heart rate monitoring to the mix.
+And if true, that will be huge.

-We will keep an eye on the leaks, so check back for more updates on what is next for Apple's flagship earbuds.
+We will be keeping tabs on the leaks, so stay tuned for what is next with Apple’s flagship buds.

-The AirPods Pro 3 could launch in just a few months, likely in late summer or in the fall.
-There is a chance it could launch alongside the upcoming iPhone 17 series, but Apple might surprise us with an earlier release.
+The AirPods Pro 3 could launch in just a few months, likely in the fall alongside the upcoming iPhone 17 series.

 Trusted source Mark Gurman previously mentioned a potential 2025 release, so we can rest easy knowing the Pro model is coming this year.
 And it is definitely about time – after all, the AirPods Pro 2 dropped back in 2022.
 Sure, it got some updates later, like the addition of a USB-C port, but it is time for a new model to hit the shelves.